 Are there lots of crazy people riding on Amtrak, or does not sleeping for n days make them crazy?
 I didn’t get to sleep the night before a two-night train ride ... and I didn’t sleep at all on the train.
 I can fully account for all the hours I spent on the train.
 This is probably not the best thing for my body, which is a temple (visiting hours 9am-5pm; ask about our “special weekend tours” and group rates).

+- Your seat.
 No. Look around during the day.
-You will notice that nothing is designed on a train for fitting a human body, including the very seats on which you’re supposed to sleep.
+You will notice that nothing on a train is designed for a human body, including the very seats on which you’re supposed to sleep.
 Oh, they give you a little retractable foot bar, and a little seat extension, but what did they put between the pair of seats?
 Yeah.
 Hard metal bar.
 Thanks, Amtrak.
 So for stuff like this, you need little bits of padding.
 You can use your clothing, or snag some extra pillows from galley areas when no one’s looking.
 But now that we’re all trying to scrimp and save our dollars before they become completely worthless and we all resort to a funky mix of street action, alternative building methods, and cannibalism, train reservations have soared.
 If you are travelling alone, you will most likely end up with a seat partner or two the entire way who probably doesn’t want you curling up in their lap.
 I’ve never been able to fall asleep in a single Amtrak seat and this is after days of near-zero sleep.
 The secret to sleeping in your seat is to not sleep in your seat.
 The entire train is a big ole’ sleep lab.
 Can you sleep on the floor in the observation car?
 Can you sleep on a bench in the lounge car?
 Try.
 Many other people will dare to dare!
 You need to find your spot first.

+- Observation car.
 Eh also.
 You will need something to cover your eyes if you end up in the observation car or the like, they leave the lights on.
 I used my colorful sarape which also served to keep me warm -- the observation car was a bit colder than the coach cars.
 You may also want to bring earplugs, an eyemask, sleeping gas, etc. The table benches here are not long enough but you can make do.
 The double seats aren’t long enough but you can make do.
 The floor is a shaky ride and a little bit noisier.

 - Snack bar.
 YES.
 Make the observation/snack bar car (where applicable) your second home.
 The former (upstairs) is for talking to people; the latter (downstairs) for avoiding people and resting/“sleeping.”
 When the snack bar is closed, you’ll probably be the only person in that area.
 The benches are longer than any one person could possibly be, with the exception of fancy-ass supertalls.
 Stretch out, shim the rattly bathroom door with an official Amtrak broom and cardboard from discarded food cartons, grab more cardboard for a makeshift sleep mask, and relax.
 Of course there are variations in snack-car layout, so check it out before you start carting sleeping bags and the like there.
 Sometimes after the snack bar closes for the night, they place a trash container in the stairwell to keep people out.
 Why?
 Who cares.
 A completely random observation: the container is made out of cardboard and is very light.